 Make Sure You Back Up Your Data

-Many look for portable hard drives for this exact purpose – to back up their files.
+Many looks for portable hard drives for this exact purpose – to back up their files.
 But even this isn’t your intention, it is a good practice to keep an extra copy of all or most of the files on your computer and/or a cloud storage service.
 This way you ensure you won’t lose data since breaking your portable drive and getting a virus on your computer at the same time is an ungodly amount of bad luck.

 Avoid Exposure to Excessive Heat and Water